 For more information about the worship service, contact Kathy Collier.

 The Christmas Shop at Highland – Saturday, December 16, 9:00 a.m.

-Highland’s Community Missions Ministry Group is excited to once again serve our community through The Christmas Store at Highland!
-For the past four years, this store has served as a wonderful way to build relationships through shopping for Christmas presents with families we have met through a variety of local ministries.
+Highland’s Community Missions Ministry Group is excited to once again serve our community through The Christmas Shop at Highland!
+For the past four years, this shop has served as a wonderful way to build relationships through shopping for Christmas presents with families we have met through a variety of local ministries.

-Each year, you generously donate new books and toys, which constitutes the merchandise in our Christmas Store.
+Each year, you generously donate new books and toys, which constitutes the merchandise in our Christmas Shop.
 Parents shop from a variety of items and buy their gifts at an 80% discount.
-Each year, the store is staffed with a small group of volunteers, so the shoppers can have a true Christmas shopping experience.
+Each year, the shop is staffed with a small group of volunteers, so the shoppers can have a true Christmas shopping experience.
 They select gifts themselves with their individual children in mind.